Mapping Hyde Park

 Hyde Park—home to the University of Chicago and other key educational, religious, and cultural institutions—is a diverse neighborhood that makes an ideal case-in-point to delve deeper into the definition of the term “neighborhood” and its implications.

 Mapping Hyde Park is a Seldon Institute pilot project conceptualized by founder Dina Rehab while studying the Hyde Park ecosystem during the Institute’s two-year incubation period.
-This year, we are pleased to collaborate with the Mansueto Institute for Urban Innovation—a hub for urban scholarship, bringing together researchers to develop bold thinking about cities and shape positive outcomes in communities—and University of Chicago faculty award recipients of the Mansueto Institute Urban Innovation Grant (2024-25), Eman Abdelhadi and Alireza Doostdar.
+This year, we are pleased to collaborate with the Mansueto Institute for Urban Innovation—a hub for urban scholarship, bringing together researchers to develop bold thinking about cities and shape positive outcomes in communities—and University of Chicago faculty award recipient of the Mansueto Institute Urban Innovation Grant (2024-25), Eman Abdelhadi.
 Special thanks to Emily Talen, Professor of Urbanism at the University of Chicago and author of Neighborhood (Oxford Press, 2019), for her valuable discussions and insights.

 Eman Abdelhadi, lead project researcher, is a sociologist who uses mixed methods to study the intersection of gender, migration and religion.
 She is currently writing an academic manuscript entitled Impossible Futures: Why Women Leave American Muslim Communities, which illustrates how gender shapes Muslim Americans' relationships to their communities across the life course.
 Her academic work has been published in outlets such as Social Forces and Socius, and covered by the Associated Press, NPR and the Washington Post.